MaterializeInc/materialize/doc/developer/design/20240919_replica_expiration.md

   replica with a panic if the frontier exceeds the expiration time.
 This is to prevent the replica from serving requests without any data that has potentially been dropped.
+  * Explain where the checks have been added and why.
 * If the expiration time is exceeded, the replica will panic and restart with a new expiration limit as an offset of the new start time.
 This time, any data whose timestamps fall within the new limit are not filtered, thus maintaining correctness.

+* Replica now().

 ## Alternatives